 Many Sheffielders have their roots in Kashmir, which has been at the centre of conflicts between India and Pakistan since partition.
 I support the right of the people of Kashmir for a plebiscite on self-determination.
 I am a member of the APPG on Kashmir, I signed an open letter to The Guardian urging the media to give greater coverage to the humanitarian crisis in Kashmir and I have also pressed the UK Government to raise the issue with the Indian Government, the United Nations and the Commonwealth Secretary General.

 As a result of the ongoing conflict in Yemen, 21 million people are in desperate need of aid.
 I questioned the Secretary of State for International Development about what the Government is doing to secure constructive action by the UN.

 I am a member of the APPG on Somalia and Somaliland.
 I have backed calls to recognise Somaliland as an independent state and have supported Sheffield City Council’s lead in recognising the country.

 I’m proud of the last Labour Government’s legacy on international development.
 We established a Department for International Development, trebled international aid and set the UK on track to be the first major economy to reach the target to give 0.7 per cent of gross national income to development.
 I have questioned Ministers on issues including climate change, Burma and Bangladesh.

-These are just some of the issues I’ve taken up as your MP.
+These are just some of the issues I’ve taken up.
 Please get in touch if you want to know about my work on an issue that isn’t mentioned here.